-DEL05_1: This initial draft describes the objectives and proposes an initial outline of the planned deliverable “Data Requirements” to help seed future content.
-This document lists acceptance criteria for data submitted to the FG-AI4H and states the governing principles and rules.
-These principles are crucial because the core of the benchmarking framework for AI for health methods will be an undisclosed test data set – per use case of each topic area to be defined – that will not be made accessible to the AI developers.
+DEL05.1: This document lists acceptance criteria for data submitted to the FG-AI4H and states the governing principles and rules, which will facilitate the establishment of the undisclosed test dataset as the core of the benchmarking framework for AI for health methods and make sure that the test dataset will not be made accessible to the AI developers.

-DEL05_2: This document contains the proposed initial structure for the FG-AI4H Deliverable 5B, “Data Acquisition”.
-It presents a framework for public healthcare data acquisition and management model based on standard protocol for its easy adoption by any country or international health organizations.
-This paper assumes basic digitization of electronic health record (EHR) at basic health facilities.
-There is a gap in developing an integrated and comprehensive framework that addresses the use of EHR in a standardized way for public health, privacy issue by anonymizing patient specific information, fusing multiple records with slight changes in the same information, augmenting a broad spectrum of contextual data, and so on.
+DEL05.2: This document presents a framework for public healthcare data acquisition and management model based on standard protocol for its easy adoption by any country or international health organizations, to bridge the gap in developing an integrated and comprehensive framework that addresses the use of EHR in a standardized way.

-DEL05_3: This document describes the topics to be addressed in the forthcoming Deliverable 5.3 "Data Annotation Specification".
-Data annotation would be one of the most dependable factors on model performance, it serves as one important aspect of data quality control on Artificial Intelligence for health.
-This document is addressed to give a general guideline of data annotation specification, including definition, background and goals, framework, standard operating procedure, scenario classifications and corresponding criteria, as well as recommended metadata, etc. A questionnaire is attached to seek input and collaboration with topic groups in FG-AI4H regarding data annotation.
+DEL05.3: This document provides general guidance on data annotation specification, including definitions, framework, standard operating procedure(SOP), inconsistency criteria, recommended metadata, etc. to improve the data annotation quality for machine learning.

-DEL05_4: This document contains the draft version 2.0 of the project deliverable FG-AI4H DEL5.4 on "Training and test data specification".
-This belongs to a set of four deliverables under the umbrella of the deliverable FG-AI4H-DEL05.1 "Data specification".
+DEL05.4: This document explains the best practices of data quality assurance aimed at minimizing the data error risks during the training and test data preparation phase of the machine learning process lifecycle.
+The training and test data requirement specifications follow the data integrity, data security and data safety norms of the AI data governance lifecycle process.

-DEL05_5: This document outlines how data will be handled, once they are accepted.
-Health data are one of the most valuable and sensitive types of data.
-Handling this kind of data is often associated with a strict and factual framework defined by data protection laws.
-It is important to set a strict data policy which will ensure confidence in FG-AI4H not only among contributors, but across all stakeholders.
-There are two major issues that the data handling policy should address: (a) compliance with regulations dealing with the use of personal health data; and (b) non-disclosure of the undisclosed test data held by FG-AI4H for the purpose of model evaluation.
+DEL05.5: This document outlines how data will be handled, once they are accepted.
+Two major issues are discussed in the data handling policy: (a) compliance with regulations dealing with the use of personal health data; and (b) non-disclosure of the undisclosed test data held by FG-AI4H for the purpose of model evaluation.

-DEL05_6: AI solution developers for healthcare understand what an important role sharing data plays in their success.
-In addition to patients, healthcare organizations, government agencies realize the value of sharing data when considering the beneficial outcomes.
-This deliverable provides guidance for existing industry best practices for the sharing of health-related data.
+DEL05.6: This document provides guidance for existing industry best practices for the sharing of health-related data.
 It outlines the roles of each party with respect to the data provider, processor, and receiver while exploring traditional and novel approaches leveraging distributed and federated methods for developing privacy-preserving AI/ML models.